 We found 7 neurologists who accept Blue Advantage Gold HMO 014 near Spring, TX.

-Dr. Fayaz Faiz's specialty is neurology (brain & spinal cord disease).
-Dr. Faiz (or staff) speaks Urdu, Spanish, and Punjabi.
-These areas are among Dr. Faiz's clinical interests: seizure disorders, stroke, and carpal tunnel syndrome.
+Dr. Fayaz Faiz is a specialist in neurology (brain & spinal cord disease).
+He works in Houston, TX.
+Dr. Faiz (or staff) speaks the following foreign languages: Urdu, Spanish, and Punjabi.
+Areas of expertise for Dr. Faiz include seizure disorders, stroke, and carpal tunnel syndrome.
 He is professionally affiliated with Cypress Fairbanks Medical Center Hospital, Houston Methodist, and Memorial Hermann.
-Dr. Faiz studied medicine at Dow Medical College.
-For his residency, Dr. Faiz trained at Saint Vincent Catholic Medical Centers and Graduate Hospital.
-Patient ratings for Dr. Faiz average 3.5 stars out of 5.
+Dr. Faiz attended medical school at Dow Medical College.
+For his professional training, Dr. Faiz completed residency programs at Saint Vincent Catholic Medical Centers and Graduate Hospital.
+He has received a 3.5 out of 5 star rating by his patients.
 He is in-network for Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and Amerigroup Star, in addition to other insurance carriers.
-New patients are welcome to contact Dr. Faiz's office for an appointment.
+Dr. Faiz welcomes new patients.

 Clinical interests: Electroencephalography, Stroke, Neurological Disorders, Electromyography, Seizure Disorders, Carpal ...
 (Read more)

-Dr. Lorenzo Lorente works as a neurologist.
-He is rated 3.0 stars out of 5 by his patients.
-Clinical interests for Dr. Lorente include parkinson's disease, headache, and electromyography (EMG).
-He takes Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and Blue Cross Blue Shield Gold, as well as other insurance carriers.
-Before completing his residency at a hospital affiliated with West Virginia University, Dr. Lorente attended medical school at the University of Valencia Faculty of Medicine.
-He is conversant in Spanish.
-He is professionally affiliated with Houston Northwest Medical Center.
+Dr. Lorenzo Lorente is a neurologist in Houston, TX and Kingwood, TX.
+His areas of clinical interest consist of parkinson's disease, headache, and electromyography (EMG).
+Dr. Lorente's patients gave him an average rating of 3.0 out of 5 stars.
+He honors Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and Blue Cross Blue Shield Gold, in addition to other insurance carriers.
+He graduated from the University of Valencia Faculty of Medicine and then he performed his residency at a hospital affiliated with West Virginia University.
+He speaks Spanish.
+Dr. Lorente is professionally affiliated with Houston Northwest Medical Center.

 Clinical interests: Electroencephalography, Headache, Electromyography, Parkinson's Disease

-Dr. Cuie Qiu's area of specialization is neurology (brain & spinal cord disease).
-Dr. Qiu is rated 4.5 stars out of 5 by Dr. Qiu's patients.
+Dr. Cuie Qiu's specialty is neurology (brain & spinal cord disease).
+On average, patients gave Dr. Qiu a rating of 4.5 stars out of 5.
+Dr. Qiu is in-network for Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and more.
 Dr. Qiu is affiliated with Houston Northwest Medical Center.
-Dr. Qiu is in-network for Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and more.

 Conditions / Treatments